Métis flag: Provisional government of Saskatchewan

-The provisional government established by Louis Riel at Batoche on March 19, 1885.
-A flag of the provisional government is not known, but a Métis Battle Standard was used at the Battle of Batoche.
-The flag was described as being a blue background, with a wolf's head and hand (palm outward) in the middle, and a banner with the Michif words "maisons ... autels ...
+There is a claim that there was a Métis Battle Standard used at the Battle of Batoche that is described as being a blue background, with a wolf's head and hand (palm outward) in the middle, and a banner with the Michif words "maisons ... autels ...
 Surtout Liberté" (literally translated, this means "homes, altars, above all liberty").
+This flag was said to have been created by the Métis women at Batoche to encourage the men in the battle.
+However, the earliest known reference to this flag is a hand-drawn picture from 1975.